signaldatascience/R-curriculum/src/week2/day1/self-assessment.md

 * Compute the fraction of missing values for each feature, sorted in descending order.
 The first of these should be 0.528747 for `"kindly"`.

+* Make a new dataframe with columns `"active"` through `"scornful"` as well as Extraversion and Neuroticism.

-* Replace each missing value in the data frame with the mean of the column that it's in.
+* Replace each missing value with the mean of the column which the missing value is in.

 * Create each of the following plots: